What is an infringement?

 4 An enforcement warrant is issued

-- After a notice of final demand expires, the Director of Fines Victoria may apply to a The officer in charge of the administrative section of a court, which is known as the registry.
-See also prothonotary. of the Magistrates’ Court to issue an enforcement warrant.
-Once an enforcement warrant is issued, the An officer of the court who is responsible for the enforcement of court orders. can impose various other sanctions, including detaining, immobilising and towing a person’s vehicle, removing number plates, and seizing and selling the person’s personal and Land, and any permanent buildings on the land.
-Also called real estate or real property.
-Compare personal property.;
+- After a notice of final demand expires, the Director of Fines Victoria may apply to a registrar of the Magistrates’ Court to issue an enforcement warrant.
+Once an enforcement warrant is issued, the sheriff can impose various other sanctions, including detaining, immobilising and towing a person’s vehicle, removing number plates, and seizing and selling the person’s personal property and land;

 - Payment of the penalty and the costs stated in the enforcement warrant prevents a seven-day notice being issued and expiates the offence; or

 - Non-payment results in the issuing of a seven-day notice.

 - A seven-day notice is the final notice that is served before an enforcement warrant is executed; once an enforcement warrant is executed, the person can either have their property seized or they can be arrested;